ChurchApps/FreeShowWeb/src/routes/docs/calendar/+page.md

 ---
 title: Calendar
 description: Create repeated events, and easily create a slideshow from any selected events.
-You can also schedule shows to play at a certain time.
+You can also schedule actions to run at a certain time.
 ---

 # Calendar

 > Create repeated events, and easily create a slideshow from any selected events.
-You can also schedule shows to play at a certain time.
+You can also schedule actions to run at a certain time.

 ## Creating an event